sifulan-access-federation/ifirexman-training/guides/rke.md

 # Setting up Kubernetes Cluster

-In this tutorial, we are going to setup a Kubernetes cluster by using the [Rancher Kubernetes Engine (RKE)](https://rancher.com/products/rke).
-RKE is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
+In this tutorial, we are going to setup a Kubernetes cluster by using the [Rancher Kubernetes Engine 2 (RKE2)](https://rke2.io).
+RKE2 is a CNCF-certified Kubernetes distribution that that focuses on security and compliance within the U.S. Federal Government sector.
 It solves the common frustration of installation complexity with Kubernetes by removing most host dependencies and presenting a stable path for deployment, upgrades, and rollbacks.
 Before we start, make sure you have the following pre-flight checklist ready.

 ## Pre-flight checklist

 Please refer to the [iFIRExMAN_APNIC54_Training_Preparation.pdf](iFIRExMAN_APNIC54_Training_Preparation.pdf) file for pre-flight checklist.

----

-## Nodes preparation

 ### Set up passwordless login to the Kubernetes nodes